jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Git branch confirmed clean and synchronized before the current work.

 ## Change Log

+### 2026-07-30 — Legacy Website Branch Preserved

+- Created `legacy-site-2026` in `jgarciasuarez/jgarciasuarez.github.io` as an exact branch copy of the existing `master` commit `dbd06a54b795483e020702ef2b2f18e53fd4626e`.
+- Kept `master` unchanged and left it as the active GitHub Pages source, so the currently published website was not replaced or interrupted.

 ### 2026-07-30 — Documentation, Dependency, Asset, and Pre-Deployment Cleanup Completed